-Each Way Four Corners: A trick created by Ben Hughes.
+Each Way Four Corners: Created by Ben Hughes.
 It is comprised of Hassett’s four corners in each hand, operating opposite to each other like the regular each way.

-Felandy Hoofbeats: A whip cracking routine invented by Andrew Thomas where the whip cracks with the same timing as a horse doing a walk, trot, canter, and gallop.
+Felandy Hoofbeats: Created by Andrew Thomas.
+In this routine the whip cracks with the same timing as a horse doing a walk, trot, canter, and gallop.
 This routine is comprised primarily of the Slow Figure 8, Volley, Overhand Flick, and Cow and Calf.
 It should be done using short whips.

 Intertwine: A routine where one hand does the Volley in the frontal plane, and the other hand does different cracks to the side, so that the whips cross one another.
 This trick requires good timing and has multiple variations depending on which cracks the whip crackers sends through the volley.

-JB Combination: A move created by John Brady.
+JB Combination: Created by John Brady.
 It is a fast rhythmic routine with a musical beat.

-Kahona: A whip routine created by Greg Charleston.
+Kahona: Created by Greg Charleston.
 It is a variation on the Queensland Crossover done using Breakaways, and typically creates a rhythmic beat.

 Machine Gun: Two Fast Figure 8’s in each hand, followed by four cracks of the Volley in each hand.
 These cracks should all be staggered so they occur in rapid succession.

-Maltese Falcon: A routine created by Adam Winrich.
+Maltese Falcon: Created by Adam Winrich.
 It adds a few cracks into the Queensland Crossover in order to switch lead hands.

-Messerschmitt: A routine created by Ben Hughes, where the whips imitate a WWII fighter plane shooting bullets through its propeller.
+Messerschmitt: Created by Ben Hughes, where the whips imitate a WWII fighter plane shooting bullets through its propeller.
 This trick involves a volley held up high, and cracks being sent through it, similar to an intertwine.
 It should be done using short whips.

-Paul’s Magic: A rhythmic routine created by Paul Manwaring where one whip does fast figure 8’s while the other does Hassett’s four corners.
+Paul’s Magic: Created by Paul Manwaring.
+It is a rhythmic routine where one whip does fast figure 8’s while the other does Hassett’s four corners.
 The hand doing the four corner’s occasionally skips a crack in order to make a specific rhythm.

 Queensland Crossover: An Overhead Crack followed by a Reverse Overhead Crack in each hand, where the cracks are staggered to make this order: Overhead, Overhead, Reverse, Reverse.
 The hand which starts is typically placed on the bottom when the arms cross.